 Sometimes you don’t have the perfect photo to work from when making a memorial.
 That’s ok!

-Here we wanted to put three pets together in one portrait, but one of them had passed, so we needed to improvise.
+In this example, we wanted to put three pets together in one portrait, however, one of them had passed.
+So we needed to improvise.
 I can combine images into one portrait, so if you have a few pets you’d like in one place just get in touch and I can go through the process with you.

-These were the best reference photos available, so when painting, I needed to correct for perspective and lighting to make sure they looked more like they were in the same space together.
+These were the best reference photos available.
+So when painting, I needed to correct for perspective and lighting to make sure it looked like they were in the same space together.

 Backlighting is also sometimes a concern, but backlit photos don’t have to turn into backlit paintings!

-You can do a lot with lighting and paint to make sure your dog’s memorial comes out looking like him or herself.
+You can do a lot with lighting and paint to make sure your dog’s memorial portrait comes out looking just right.

-If you’re looking for a way to celebrate a past pet of yours or someone you know, get in touch using the form below or send me an email at [email protected].
+If you’re looking for a way to celebrate a past pet of yours or someone you know, you can learn more on my website, Paws By Zann.

 To see more Pet Portrait Art, visit the Gallery here.
 Or subscribe to my newsletter below to see new art weekly(ish).